Activities with the Student Health Centre

 For students who feel that their ability to study and their quality of life is affected, we offer internet-based support according to CBT (cognitive behavioural therapy) for stress and anxiety.
 With the help of a programme containing various tools, you will be helped to identify what you can change and how to do it.
 The treatment programmes are scientifically proven and evaluated.

 The treatment is internet-based and lasts for five to eight weeks and requires that you set aside about one hour per week.
-Once a week, a professional from the Student Health Centre will access what you have worked on during the week and provide feedback trough the treatment platform.
+Once a week, a professional from the Student Health Centre will access what you have worked on during the week and provide feedback through the treatment platform.

 This programme is designed to help you review your drinking habits and gain a better understanding of how your body and brain react to alcohol.
 You will also learn new techniques to better control your alcohol intake.